raul23/chess-ai/README.rst

        </a>
      </div>

-- Once a pawn gets completely to the other side of the chess board, it gets promoted to queen.
+- Once a pawn goes completely to the other side of the chess board, it gets promoted to queen.

   .. raw:: html